jKm00/math-3/README.md

 # Math 3
-Notes and exercises from mobile application course at NTNU
+Notes and exercises from math 3 course at NTNU